Giantpizzahead/AlphaLoL/README.md

 1. Install Tesseract OCR and add it to your PATH.
 See this [installation guide](https://linuxhint.com/install-tesseract-windows/).
 2. Download and run the AlphaLoL installer from the [latest release](https://github.com/Giantpizzahead/AlphaLoL/releases/latest).

-When launching the bot, you might get some warnings related to Torch and Torchvision.
-You can safely ignore these.

 To make the bot work, you'll need to configure some League game client options.
 Note: These settings assume that you're starting out with default options.
 If you've changed hotkeys related to core gameplay (not pings), you might need to change those back to default.

 **Hotkeys**